 FLASH therapy may be a promising method for destroying tumours while better preserving healthy cells.
 Built at NCBJ, the AQURE FLASH (RT) accelerator is the first of its kind in Poland and one of the few in the world to generate an electron beam with the ability flexibly to modulate the radiation dose pulse.
 Such capabilities are indispensable for research on the Flash effect, which by definition means protection of healthy cells while maintaining full efficiency in eliminating cancer cells.
-The device, constructed by NCBJ's Department of Nuclear Equipment and Department of Nuclear Techniques and Equipment, was transferred in early 2024 to the Greater Poland Cancer Centre, where radiobiologists are studying the Flash effect.
+The device, constructed by NCBJ's Department of Nuclear Equipment and er Poland Cancer Centre, where radiobiologists are studying the Flash effect.
 The innovative therapeutic solutions that will be discovered thanks to this device will be able to be put into clinical use in the intraoperative accelerator.